Vatari/Car-Shop-v.2/README.md

 Supported functionality: login, register, logout, create, edit, search and delete.
 Passwords for users are stored hashed in database using Bcrypt.

-package.json for client installs express and express-handlebars.
+package.json for client installs express and express-handlebars, and some other libraries needed.

 live demo soon